Class Schedules and Catalog Background Image

 Lecture 3 hours.

 In this history of film class, students view, study, discuss, and write about films from various genres and different time periods.
-They develop and demonstrate technological, cultural, and media literacy skills as well as critical thinking and problem solving skills that will serve them well in the real world.
+They develop and demonstrate technological, cultural, and media literacy skills as well as critical thinking and problem-solving skills that will serve them well in the real world.
+This course presents students to the basics of film analysis, cinematic elements, genre, and narrative structure.
+Students obtain the skills to identify, analyze, and appreciate film as an art and entertainment form, and they learn and become aware of films from a diverse group of writers and directors.

 HSMTH 11: Basic Skills Math 1